Peggybrewer.com

 "Cross for Orlando," Oil

-Here are more crosses from the Cross Series, as well as other images relating to Christian themes, created over many years, some long before 9/11 and the terrorist activities of today ....Peggy
+Here are more crosses from the Cross Series, as well as other images relating to Christian themes, created over many years, some long before 9/11/01....Peggy

 Picture